apache/spark/docs/sql-programming-guide.md

 <div class="codetabs">

 <div data-lang="scala"  markdown="1">
-Spark SQL supports querying JSON datasets.
-To query a JSON dataset, a SchemaRDD needs to be created for this JSON dataset.
-There are two ways to create a SchemaRDD for a JSON dataset:

-1. Creating the SchemaRDD from text files that store one JSON object per line.
-2. Creating the SchemaRDD from a RDD of strings (`RDD[String]`) that stores one JSON object.

-The schema of a JSON dataset is automatically inferred when the SchemaRDD is created.
+Spark SQL can automatically infer the schema of a JSON dataset and load it as a SchemaRDD.
+This conversion can be done using one of two methods in a SQLContext:

+* `jsonFile` - loads data from a directory of JSON files where each line of the files is a JSON object.
+* `jsonRdd` - loads data from an existing RDD where each element of the RDD is a string containing a JSON object.

 {% highlight scala %}
-// sc is an existing SparkContext. val sqlCtx = new org.apache.spark.sql.SQLContext(sc)
+// sc is an existing SparkContext. val sqlContext = new org.apache.spark.sql.SQLContext(sc)

 // A JSON dataset is pointed by path.
 // The path can be either a single text file or a directory storing text files. val path = "examples/src/main/resources/people.json"
-// Create a SchemaRDD from the file(s) pointed by path val people = sqlCtx.jsonFile(path)
+// Create a SchemaRDD from the file(s) pointed by path val people = sqlContext.jsonFile(path)

-// Because the schema of a JSON dataset is automatically inferred, to write queries,
-// it is better to take a look at what is the schema. people.printSchema()
+// The inferred schema can be visualized using the printSchema() method. people.printSchema()
 // The schema of people is ...
 // root